Thousands plan 'Not My President's Day' Anti-Trump rallies across U.S.

 "Stop the Trump Agenda: Protest on 1 Month Anniv of Inauguration," Chicago

-Another huge protest is planned for Sunday in Chicago.
-Five thousand people are expected to come together to resist the Trump administration's agenda of "racism, sexism, bigotry, and war," John Beacham, rally coordinator, said.
+Still more protests are planned for Sunday.
+In Chicago, five thousand people are expected to come together to resist the Trump administration's agenda of "racism, sexism, bigotry, and war," John Beacham, rally coordinator, said.
 Beacham stressed the importance of building a "united independent mass movement of people" to do this and highlighted the power of mass mobilization.

 "Immigrants' March on all 50 State Capitols Presidents Day," Salem, Oregon